spreewunder/cloudless-dependencies/README.md

 ## How to build

 Install the dependencies using `npm install`.
-Afterwards run the build task using `gulp` / `gulp default` to create a new bundle.
+Afterwards run the build task using `num run release` to create a new bundle.